„Queerfeministisch bier*trinken“ [qfb] (queerfeminist beer drinking) is a left/queer regulars’ table (Stammtisch, in German) since January 2013.

 These days we meet once a month, usually on a Monday, Tuesday, or Wednesday.
 Our meetings start at 7pm, mostly in a pub in Frankfurt-Bockenheim.
 It is important for us that the pub can be reached easily using public transportation.
 We always publish all necessary information about the next meeting here in this blog (list of past dates).

 At least one of us is already at the pub by 7pm.
 Usually, some of us are still there at 10pm or even later.
 So you don’t have to be punctual.
-Please note, however, that at 7:30 pm there will be an introduction of participants.
+Please note, however, that by early evening there will probably be an introduction of participants.

 What does „queer“ and „queerfeminist“ mean to you?